 The Mountain continually evolves.
 The blazing year-round sun, the wind, and the sand take its toll on the painted surfaces of Salvation Mountain.
 Patching and painting are constant necessities.
 Paint colors are limited to the paint that gracious people donate to him.
 He uses the "ugly colors" for patching and toughening.
 He saves the "pretty ones" for top coats and final decoration.

-Leonard sees the finished Museum holding many pictures and artifacts from the Flag of the United States of America beginnings of the mountain, the struggle with the county Supervisors, and his art and creations up to the present day.
+Leonard sees the finished Museum holding many pictures and artifacts from the beginnings of the mountain, the struggle with the county Supervisors, and his art and creations up to the present day.
 One of his favorites is a plaque that he received from Senator Barbara Boxer of California documenting a May 15, 2002 entry into the Congressional Record of the United States proclaiming Salvation Mountain as a national treasure.

 It is Leonard's hope that his message of LOVE will be seen all over the world and that all people everywhere will show more love and compassion for their fellow man.
 He truly believes that love is the answer to a peaceful and harmonious existence.